-Each time you perform a task in the Web Security manager, and then click OK, your changes are cached.
+Each time you perform a task, and then click OK, your changes are cached.
 You must click Save and Deploy to save and implement the changes.

 Section 2: The left navigation pane:

 The left navigation pane has 2 tabs: Main (shown on the left in the image below) and Settings (on the right).